Symphony Toffee Brownies

 Instructions

-- Line 9 x 13 pan with aluminum foil.
-Grease foil with cooking spray.
+- Line 9 x 13-inch pan with nonstick aluminum foil.
+Grease with cooking spray if using regular foil.
+Set aside.

 - Prepare brownies as the recipe or box states.

-- Melt butter and chocolate together in the microwave, using 30-second increments, stirring frequently so as to not overheat chocolate until melted and smooth.
+- Melt butter and chocolate together in the microwave, using 30-second increments, stirring frequently to not overheat the chocolate until melted and smooth.
 Set aside.

 Notes